 Meet Our Leadership Team

 Open Door Animal Sanctuary is staffed by a lean and mean team of three executive staff, an office manager, a community engagement/volunteer coordinator, two office staff, a (dog) kennel manager and assistant, a cattery manager and assistant, three vet techs, three part-time veterinarians, and a group of kennel and cattery staff and volunteers who spend 100% of their time caring for our nearly 400 dogs and cats every day.
 Each uses their unique talents and love of animals to provide the best quality of life for our residents.

 Tracie Quackenbush is the Executive Director at Open Door Animal Sanctuary.
 She earned a Bachelor of Science in Business Administration, majoring in Business Communication from Missouri State University in Springfield, MO.
 Tracie has served ODAS for over 20 years.
 She began by volunteering at the shelter and serving as President of the Board of Directors.
 In 1999 she left a career in purchasing to join ODAS as the Executive Director.
 Tracie’s love for animals started when she was 2 years old.
 Every animal that wandered in her yard became hers for life.
 She currently has 11 cats and is the caretaker for 6 feral colonies.
 Tracie’s mission in life is to make the world a better place for animals and hopes that one day laws will make people care for their animals as she does.
 In her spare time, Tracie loves to kayak, bowl, and enjoy nature.

 Director of Development

-Carrie Warren is the Director of Development at Open Door Animal Sanctuary.
+Carrie Palovchik Warren is the Director of Development at Open Door Animal Sanctuary.
 Carrie holds a Bachelor of Science Degree in Health from Truman State University and a Master of Science Degree in Health Education from Western Illinois University.
 As a career non-profit professional and life-long animal lover, Carrie was excited to finally work for an animal welfare organization when she joined ODAS in 2015.
-She is mom to three awesome girls, four cats (Owl, Sushi, Ferguson, and Whipper-Will), and two dogs (Dulcie and Pippa).
-When she isn’t busy with her girls and pets, she enjoys gardening, cooking, movies, and cruising in her Datsun 260Z.
+She is mom to three awesome girls, four cats (Owl, Sushi, Ferguson, and Whipper-Will), and three dogs (Dulcie, Pippa, and Beau).
+When she isn’t busy with her girls and pets, she enjoys gardening, cooking/dining, movies, live music, and cruising in her Datsun 260Z.